Michael1388/ASP.NET-CMS-Web-Project/README.md

  I came into the project mid way through development, initially reviewing code and documentation before beginning work.
 My contirbution to the team I worked with involved setting up and styling the About page, then setting up the Rental Histories specific area of the website that I was assigned to in our sprint.
 By the end of the sprint, I had completed six important story parts of the website.

- I will show those parts that I contributed to throughout this summary, with links and code highliting the specific areas I created as a sample of the skills I've gained and have to offer as an entry level junior software developer.

  The first story I completed was creating and styling the About Page.
 I was given a reference and specific images and text to work with, approved by the product owner.
 Using Bootstrap 4 and CSS, I made a professionally designed page and afterwards was assigned to the Rental Histories section of the website.

  I was there tasked with, created and styled the Create and Index pages of the Rental Histories section.